afrazahmmad/create-mvc/README.md

 # Laravel 5 package to create MVC.
-Laravel 5 Package to create model, controller, request and migration.
+Laravel 5 Package to create model, controller, request and migration in single command.
 ## Requirements

 This package requires PHP 7 and Laravel 5.4 or higher.